Marc-93/appium_tools_setup/README.md

 6. Try to open Appium apps
      - If there are some issues, go to 'preferences/security/general'
      - Click to allow appium.
+7. Click on "Edit configurations"
+     - Set the ANDROID_HOME path: `your_android_home_sdk_path`
+     - Set the JAVA_HOME path: `your_java_path`
+     - Restart appium

 ![image](/img/appium_edit_conf.png)
 ![image](/img/appium_start.png)

 ## Connect Android

-1. Click on "Edit configurations"
-     - Set the ANDROID_HOME path: `your_android_home_sdk_path`
-     - Set the JAVA_HOME path: `your_java_path`
-     - Restart appium
+1. Open Android Studio.
+2. Build your app and wait until simulator is opened.
+3. Open appium and click on start server.
-2. Start the Appium server
+4. Start the Appium server
-3. Open the Appium inspector:
+5. Open the Appium inspector:
      - Set host: `127.0.0.1`
      - Set remote port: `4723`
      - Set remote path: `/wd/hub/`